 ME: Maddie.
 She’s a crazy mutt who loves to run around and be petted.

 What is your favorite thing about working at EatingWell?

-ME: Taste tests of new recipes in the Test Kitchen, learning about different foods and learning about healthier ways to cook.
+ME: Taste tests of new recipes in the Test Kitchen, learning about different foods and learning healthier ways to cook.

 What initially sparked your interest in food and nutrition?

-ME: In high school and college I ate a vegetarian diet so I learned to cook and got interested in nutrition and the idea that food is connected to health.
+ME: In high school and college I ate a vegetarian diet, so I learned to cook and got interested in nutrition and the idea that food is connected to health.
 Then I studied in Spain and traveled around Europe.
 That experience was a culinary awakening—I tasted new flavors, tried totally different foods than the traditional American fare I grew up eating and gained a new perspective on food shopping as I stopped daily at various stores dedicated to specific foods (fruit and vegetables, meat, cheese).
 It really broadened my food horizons.

 What do you like to do during your time off?

 ME: My family is very active, so when we’re not cooking or working around our house, we bike, run, do yoga, hike, cross-country ski and snowboard.

 ME: I don’t usually feel too guilty, but I never pass up good cheese, chocolate, ice cream, baked goods and high-quality meat and seafood.

 What is your favorite international fare?